yapweijun1996/Nearby-Bus-Stop-v2/readme.md

 3. Use the search bar to find a specific location.
 4. Adjust the radius slider to control the distance for finding bus stops.
 5. Click on any bus stop icon to get more details.

+## Business Use

+This application is suitable for personal and non-commercial use.
+For business or high-traffic applications, please be aware that it relies on the free [Nominatim API](https://nominatim.org/release-docs/latest/api/Search/) for location searching, which has a strict [usage policy](https://operations.osmfoundation.org/policies/nominatim/).
+High-volume usage may require a commercial plan or a self-hosted instance.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.